NiallHornFX/StableFluids3D-GL/README.md

 The Pressure Projection step uses a Matrix-less implementation of the Gauss-Seidel (Single-Threaded) with Sucessive Over Relaxation or Jacobi (Multi-Threaded) iteeative linear solvers to compute the pressure grid.
 While the Jacobi method can be safley Multi-Threaded increasing performance, its simultaneous displacements result in much slower convergence than the Gauss-Seidel method, espeically when using Sucessive Over Relaxation which increases convergence simmilar to the
-Conjugate Gradient Method with sucessive displacements been applied within each solve iteration, thus its favoured as the default pressure solver.
+Conjugate Gradient Method, because of its sucessive displacements been applied within each solve iteration, thus its favoured as the default pressure solver.

 *The Second Order accurate Runge Kutta 2 (MidPoint) Method is currently implemented but not enabled in solver just yet.
 *SSE and AVX Intrinsics are been implemented to speed up Linear Interoplations aswell as Graident Caluclations.
+*OpenMP used for Data Parallism based Multithreading on LockFree Solver operations where applicable.
+Plan to replace with TBB.

 I Chose to implement my own templated vector and matrix classes oppose to using GLM.
 These are been futher refined.
 The Project as a whole has a long way to go.
 For now no GUI is implemented, there are basic Inputs W/S for Camera Translation and Page Up/Down for Emission Source Scaling.
 The Mouse can be used